mtfaye/features-extraction/README.md

-# README #
+go# README #

 ### Repo content ###

-* src - All the excutable source codes including the app.py file and requirements.txt
+* src - All the excutable source codes including the app.py file and requirements.txt file.
-* notebooks - Notebook for exploratory analysis and model designing
+* notebooks - Notebooks for exploratory analysis and algorithms designing.
-* data - Dataset and saved serialized data from the analysis
+* data - Serialized data from the analysis.
-* tests - Empty for now, but should contains the test files
+* tests - Empty for now but should contains the test files.
 * models - Saved models and weights
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

-### How do I get set up? ###
+### Run the app ###

-* Summary of set up
+* Clone the repo
 * Configuration
 * Dependencies
 * Database configuration